-Short course programs will be offered during the morning (8:00AM – 12:00PM) of Thursday, June 11.
+Short course programs will be offered during the morning (8:00AM – 12:00PM) of Thursday, June 23.
 Attendees have the option of registering with a short course (for an additional fee) as part of the conference registration process.
-Please contact the Short Course Chair with questions on the short course program.
+Please contact the Short Course Chair with questions or suggestions regarding the short course program.

-These short course have been approved for CEU credits.
+We will be working to get these short course approved for CEU credits.
 For those who would like to receive a certificate, please complete an evaluation form during the short course.

 Note that a minimum number of attendees are required to hold a short course.
 If a course becomes cancelled, the registered course attendees will have the option of signing up for another course or receiving a refund.

 Short Course 1: Solid-state pulsed power and commercial applications

 8:00 – 12:00 Thursday, June 23

 The course will focus on fundamental concepts for repetitive high-voltage pulse generation using state-of-the-art power semiconductor technology.
 This includes the most common power semiconductors devices used in solid-state-based high-voltage modulators, characteristics and practical operation, and the most widespread semiconductor-based HV pulse modulator topologies, advantages and limitations, such as the classic Marx generator and voltage multiplier circuits.
 In addition, future trends on this technology are overviewed.
 Finally, examples of industrial applications will be discussed, as well as, other aspects related to the type of load requirements these applications present to the high-voltage modulators.

 - Pulsed-Power fundamentals